What is cholesterol?

 For those in Canada, provincial insurances such as OHIP usually fully covers the cost.

-- Lipoprotein(a): This test measures lipoprotein(a) levels in your blood.
-High levels of lipoprotein(a) can increase your risk of heart disease.
-Your doctor might recommend this test if you have a strong family history of heart issues.
+- Lipoprotein(a): measures Lp(a) in your blood.
+High Lp(a) raises heart disease risk.
+Often recommended with a strong family history of heart issues.

 As this test is not usually covered by insurance, the out-of-pocket cost is usually $15 to $30 depending on the lab provider.

-The need for regular cholesterol screenings depends on your age and risk factors.
+How often you need a cholesterol screening depends on age and risk factors:

-- Children and Teens: Screening is recommended every five years starting from ages 9 to 11.
+- Children and teens: every five years, starting at ages 9 to 11.

-- Young Adults (20-39 years): Screen every five years, but more often if you have other risk factors.
+- Young adults (20-39): every five years, more often with other risk factors.

-High cholesterol is often called a "silent" condition.
-Why?
-Because it typically shows no noticeable symptoms on its own.
-Many people don't realize they have high cholesterol until they undergo a blood test or experience serious complications like heart disease or stroke.
+High cholesterol is often called "silent" because it doesn't usually have symptoms.
+Most people don't know they have it until a blood test, or until something worse like heart disease or stroke.

-In cases where cholesterol levels are extremely high, some physical signs may appear.
-These symptoms are rare but important to recognize:
+At very high levels, some physical signs may appear.
+These are rare but worth recognizing:

 - Xanthomas: These are fatty deposits that appear as yellowish bumps under the skin, often found on the elbows, knees, hands, feet, or buttocks.